What is Geoengineering?

 • Underground carbon storage

-Other techniques that implement sunlight reflection in order to cool the planet include:
+Other techniques that implement sunlight reflection to cool the planet include:

 • Increased surface albedo